2-IMMERSE/client-api/_jsdoc_readme.md

 Run `make all` from the root directory

 To build the jsdoc code documentation:
 Run `make docs` from the root directory, the output is written into the jsdoc/ directory.
-The [jsdoc/index.html file](../jsdoc/index.html) file can then be opened in a web browser.
+The jsdoc/index.html file file can then be opened in a web browser.
+**A pre-built copy of the documentation is available [on GitHub](https://2-immerse.github.io/client-api/)**.

 To build just the vulcanized test pages and their dependencies:
 Run `make vulcanize` from the root directory